understanding-the-connected-home/book/values.md

 Makers of connected home products need to make sustainability a priority.

-We believe that companies strongly embracing sustainability ulimately put themselves in a better position in the market[^10]—both from an ecological and social perspective (our planet and society can only handle so much more abuse) and because it makes sense for their customers (sustainability can lead to substantial savings in the medium and long term).
+We believe that companies strongly embracing sustainability ultimately put themselves in a better position in the market[^10]—both from an ecological and social perspective (our planet and society can only handle so much more abuse) and because it makes sense for their customers (sustainability can lead to substantial savings in the medium and long term).

 [^1]: This set of values is likely to evolve over time as we explore more cases and scenarios.
 As part of the Good Home project, we drafted a list of more concrete design values, which we include here as a further inspiration: networked, communal, interdependent, participatory, readable, open, humble, adaptable, hackable, diverse, resilient, respectful, sustainable, perfect imperfection, one size does not fit all, local, careful, provocative, post-capitalistic, constrictively critical.
 See [thegoodhome.org/values/](http://thegoodhome.org/values/)